liruilong940607/OCHumanApi/README.md

 In the above link, we also provide the coco style annotations (*val* and *test* subset) so that you can run evaluation using cocoEval toolbox.

-*Update at 2019.06.14: Please download annotation files (*.json) again to match the val/test split used in our paper.*
+*Update at 2019.06.14: Please download annotation files (\*json) again to match the val/test split used in our paper.*

 ## Install API
 ```